danbev/learning-iot/README.md

 the gap between them and create a spark.
 This is how lightning occurs for example.
 The earth is positively charged and the clouds negatively

+### Electricity
+This is the flow of electrons.
+The electrons flowing from one place to another is called current flow.
+Voltage, the difference in the charge between to object is what causes the flow.
+Electronics is about controlling the electrons with special components and circuits.

 ### Electric charge
 This is movement of electrons.